Corollarium/Formularium/README.md

 Forms are generated from a simple structure describing its fields, each one with a datatype and information for the HTML generator.
 Model descriptions can be serialized as JSON.
 It's easy to create new datatypes, either from zero or extending the base types provided.
 The generated HTML code can be used as is or manually customized for those pesky cases that no tool ever gets right.

 If you are looking for [a fully integrated backend/frontend scaffolding and validation, Modelarium](https://github.com/Corollarium/modelarium) is what you want.
-Formularium is the low-level generator.
+Formularium is the low-level generator used by Modelarium.

 ## Getting started